yofabronecoforo/C6EGHV/README.md

 [ * ] Works with Standard ruleset, but due to missing events and/or methods, the game era is less dynamic, and will instead change on predefined turns.

-### Game Modes
+## Game Modes
-Works with the following game modes:
+Compatible with the following game modes:

 * Apocalypse
 * Barbarian Clans